etijskens/wetppr/docs/vsc-infrastructure.md

 # Recommended steps from here

-* A helpfull tutorial on [Using VSCode for Remote Development](presentations/TNT-VSCode.pptx)
+* A helpfull tutorial on [Using VS Code for Remote Development](presentations/TNT-VS Code.pptx)
 * The [micc2 tutorials](https://et-micc2.readthedocs.io/en/stable/tutorials.html)